Health Insurance for Visa to France

 'For a Visitor Long Stay visa (VLS-T or VLS-TS), an applicant must provide a health insurance for the full duration of the stay.
 The insurance must cover the visa’s entire validity period (1 year at the most).
 The applicant needs a private health insurance policy covering all medical expenses.'

+This policy applies to all non-EEA nationals.
 The Embassy also state that proof of payment of the policy must be shown.

 Travel Insurance or PHI?